7th arrondissement of Paris: History

 During the 17th century, French high nobility started to move from the central Marais, the then-aristocratic district of Paris where nobles used to build their urban mansions (see Hotel de Soubise), to the clearer, less populated and less polluted Faubourg Saint-Germain.

 The district became so fashionable within the French aristocracy that the phrase le Faubourg has been used to describe French nobility ever since.
 The oldest and most prestigious families of the French nobility built outstanding residences in the area, such as the Hôtel Matignon, the Hôtel de Salm, and the Hôtel Biron.

 After the Revolution many of these mansions, offering magnificent inner spaces, many reception rooms and exquisite decoration, were confiscated and turned into national institutions.
 The French expression "les ors de la Republique" (literally "the golds of the Republic"), refers to the luxurious environment of the national palaces (outstanding official residences and priceless works of art), comes from that time.

 During the Restauration, the Faubourg recovered its past glory as the most exclusive high nobility district of Paris and was the political heart of the country, home to the Ultra Party.
 After the Fall of Charles X, the district lost most of its political influence but remained the centre of the French upper class' social life.

 During the 19th century, the arrondissement hosted no fewer than five Universal Exhibitions (1855, 1867, 1878, 1889, 1900) that have immensely impacted its cityscape.
 The Eiffel Tower and the Orsay building were built for these Exhibitions (respectively in 1889 and 1900).

 Geography

 The arrondissement has a total land area of 4.088 km2.
 It has an average elevation of 47 m, with a minimum of 25 m and a maximum of 71 m.
 The 7th arrondissement borders the left bank of the Seine to the north, Rue des Saints-Pères to the east, and Rue de Sèvres to the south-east.

 Demography

 The 7th arrondissement attained its peak population in 1926 when it had 110,684 inhabitants.
 Because it is the location of so many French government bodies, this arrondissement has never been as densely populated as some of the others.
-In 1999, the population was 56,985, while the arrondissement provided 76,212 jobs.
+In 1999, the arrondissement provided 76,212 jobs.